upwebdesign/laravel-infusionsoft/README.md

 INFUSIONSOFT_REDIRECT_URI="/infusionsoft/auth/callback"
 ```

-To allow for multiple conected accounts, your .env will need these additional arguments.
-The first signifies there will be multuple connected Infusionsoft accounts, thesecond is a JSON encoded and escaped string with your API credentials.
+To allow for multiple connected accounts, your .env will need these additional arguments.
+The first signifies there will be multiple connected Infusionsoft accounts, the second is a JSON encoded and escaped string with your API credentials.
 The array has identifying keys that will be explained later when making API calls.

 ```
 INFUSIONSOFT_MULTI=true